Bolton Wanderers F.C. Reserves and Academy

-Bolton Wanderers Reserves play their home games at the Eddie Davies Academy in Bolton.
+Bolton Wanderers B team play their home games at the Eddie Davies Academy in Bolton.

 Notable graduates of the squad include former captain Kevin Nolan, Republic of Ireland international Joey O'Brien and eventual first team regulars such as Nicky Hunt, Ricardo Vaz-Te, Josh Vela, Zach Clough and Rob Holding.

-Of the current squad, graduate Aaron Morley has featured most often at senior level since re-joining Bolton in 2022, whilst Adam Senior, Finlay Lockett, Arran Pettifer, Matthew Tweedley and Lamine Toure have also made appearances for the first team squad.
+Of the current squad, graduate Aaron Morley has featured most often at senior level since re-joining Bolton in 2022, whilst Luke Hutchinson, Sam Inwood, Conor Lewis, Sonny Sharples-Ahmed, Max Conway, David Abimbola, Daeshon Lawrence, Harrison Rice, Oliver Smith, Sean Hogan, Harley Irwin and Tobias Ritchie have also made appearances for the first team squad.

 History

 Bolton first ever reserve team was set up in 1921.

 They have won the Central League twice in 1955 and 1995.
 Their most recent success came in the FA Premier Reserve league in 2007.

 Previous years have seen the club compete in the Avon Insurance Premier League, FA Premier League North and Professional Development League 2.

 They also participated in the Manchester Senior Cup and Lancashire Senior Cup in previous years, winning their third Manchester Senior Cup as recently as 2015 and winning the Lancashire Senior Cup twelve times, the last occasion coming in 1990–91 season.

 In August 2016, the U21 side was renamed as the U23 side, after a consultation involving all 31 clubs in the Professional Development League 2, voted in favour of the new age parameters.